Friday, January 23, 2026

 The concept of the Marathon in Marrakech dates back to 1987.
 It was after that the Marathon became a part of one of the popular events in Marrakech every year.
 The marathon then became a part of the tradition in the 1990s greatly when the Moroccan Olympian won Marathon race three times in a row.
 Later, greater records were made on the track, and the track is now known as the World Athletics Label Road Race.

 The time limit is 5 hours 30 minutes, making it a long Marathon event as compared to many countries.
-Due to the vast track, beautiful views and surrounding sceneries, the Marathon is also known as one of the most beautiful Marathons in the world.
+Due to the vast track, beautiful views and surrounding scenery, the Marathon is also known as one of the most beautiful Marathons in the world.

 Participating in the Marrakech Marathon International offers a unique opportunity to bond with locals, immersing yourself in the vibrant culture of Morocco.
 The race takes you through stunning landscapes, from historic streets to picturesque desert views, making it a memorable experience.
 It’s not just about running—it’s a chance to experience the city’s rich history and hospitality.
 Additionally, the marathon provides excellent health benefits, promoting fitness and well-being while enjoying a breathtaking setting.